Azure-Samples/active-directory-dotnet-webapp-roleclaims/README.md

 WebApp-RoleClaims-DotNet
 ========================

-This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol and uses Azure AD Application Roles for role based access control.
+This sample shows how to build an MVC web application that uses Azure AD Application Roles for authorization.
+Authorization in Azure AD can also be done with Azure AD Groups, as shown in [WebApp-GroupClaims-DotNet](https://github.com/AzureADSamples/WebApp-GroupClaims-DotNet).
 This sample uses the OpenID Connect ASP.Net OWIN middleware and ADAL .Net.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).